basaandewiel/basaandewiel.github.io/_posts/2024-02-10-Nextcloudpi_via_reverse_proxy_in_LXD_Incus_containers.md

 ```

 ## Configure nextcloudpi
-To be able to access nextcloudpi, add the domain you use for nextcloudpi, to the list of trusted domains
+To be able to access nextcloudpi, add the domain you use for nextcloudpi, to the list of trusted domains.
+I think this was done via the `ncp-config` command.
+This command edit the contents of `/var/wwww/nextcloud/config/config.php`.
+When you manually edit this config, it will be overwritten at boot up of the ncp container.
+In a working config the trusted domain and trusted proxies have following contents

 ```
-incus exec ncp -- bash
-vim /var/wwww/nextcloud/config/config.php
-# I have choosen a not yet used unique number in the array of trusted domains
-# parts of this config file look as:
   'trusted_domains' =>
   array (
     0 => 'localhost',
     7 => 'nextcloudpi',
     5 => 'nextcloudpi.local',
     8 => 'nextcloudpi.lan',
-    3 => 'ncp.aandewiel.eu',
+    3 => 'ncp.YOURDOMAIN.EXT',
-    11 => 'MYPUBLICIPADDRESS',
+    11 => 'YOURPUBLIC IP ADDR',
-    1 => 'PRIVATE IPADREES OF INCUS CONTAINER',
+    1 => 'IP ADDR OF NCP CONTAINER',
-    14 => 'ncp',
+    14 => 'NAME OF NCP CONTAINER',
-    15 => 'ncp.MYDOMAIN',
+    15 => 'ncp.YOURDOMAIN.EXT',
   ),
   'trusted_proxies' =>
   array (
-    1 => 'IPADDRESS OF PROXY INCUS CONTAINER',
+    1 => 'IP ADDR OF PROXY CONTAINER',
-  ),
+    11 => '127.0.0.1',
+    12 => '::1',
+    0 => 'NAME OF PROXY CONTAINER',
 ```
 In the same file also add the name of the proxy container 'proxy' to the list of trusted_proxies